Bill-Davis-data/Configuration-Reports-Power-BI/README.md

 <summary>Data Entry</summary>
 <br/>

 Point of live transactional data collection.
-Input daily by techincal personnel.
+Input daily by technical personnel.

 The source for the Data Entry query is a range and not a table, so the headers get promoted and certain columns correctly renamed.
 Also, blank rows and unecessary columns are removed, and the POID is set to all uppercase.